brandonhoo-fpga/fpga-morse-code-fsm/README.md

 3. **Sentence `HI TEST`:** Demonstrates the >2s "Word Space" threshold and proves the FSM can successfully buffer and transmit multiple words.
 4. **Error Correction (`BACK`):** During the letter `K`, an intentional error is made (`-..` instead of `-.-`).
 The sequence highlights the hardware backspace switch shifting the buffer backwards, deleting the incorrect dot, and replacing it with a dash to lock in the right character.
 ## 🔄 Background & Architecture Redesign
-This project is a hardware-level reimagining of a final open-ended assignment from a previous microcontroller lab class.
+This project rebuilds, in hardware, a final open-ended assignment from a previous microcontroller lab class.

 For that original assignment, my team and I built a Morse Code interface based on distinct "click" and "hold" durations.
 While we successfully implemented the prototype using C++ and Assembly, the architecture was inherently limited.
 The software overhead, interrupt handling, and loop execution times made it incredibly difficult to accurately measure the precise timing of the user's manual inputs, leading to buggy decoding.

 When looking for my first independent FPGA project, I rebuilt this system entirely in hardware using a Verilog Finite State Machine (FSM).
 By utilizing the 25MHz clock of the FPGA, the input measurement became **100% deterministic**, completely eliminating the lag of the original microcontroller version.
-Every clock cycle is exactly $40\text{ns}$, allowing for flawless real-time decoding.
+Every clock cycle is exactly $40\text{ns}$, allowing for consistent real-time decoding.

 ## ⚙️ How It Works (System Architecture)
 The system relies on a central FSM interacting with utility modules (Debouncers, UART TX) through a dual-layer data path.